 The Many Faces of Marie

-The series invites viewers to contemplate the duality within each person, symbolised by the multiple faces of Marie.
-Her silent inner self, hinted at but never fully revealed, underscores the complex layers of the human psyche, and the roles we are expected to play in our lives.
+The series invites viewers to reflect on the duality inherent in the human condition, embodied through the shifting personas of Marie.
+Her silent, interior self, intimated but never fully revealed, echoes the layered complexity of the psyche and the performative roles women are continually expected to inhabit.